openai/openai-cookbook/examples/third_party_examples/ai_agent_functions_node.md

 ```

 Notice that the `role` is set to `"function"`.
 This tells OpenAI
-that the `content` parameter contains the result of the function call,
+that the `content` parameter contains the result of the function call
 and not the input from the user.

 At this point, we need to send a new request to OpenAI with this updated